-For an even number of robots, we proved that gathering is impossible if either the number of robots is 2, or the configuration is periodic, or when it has an edgeedge symmetry.
+For an even number of robots, we proved that gathering is impossible if either the number of robots is 2, or the configuration is periodic, or when it has an edge-edge symmetry.
 On the other hand, we provided a gathering algorithm for all rigid configurations.
 This leaves unsettled one type of configurations: symmetric non-periodic configurations of an even number of robots with a node-on-axis type of symmetry.
 These are symmetric non-periodic configurations in which at least one node is situated on the unique axis of symmetry.
-This (these) node(s) may or may not be occupied by robots.
+This (these) node(s) may or may not be occuppied by robots.
 In this case, the symmetry can be broken by initially electing one of the axial nodes.
 This node is a natural candidate for the place to gather.
 However, it is not clear how to preserve the same target node during the gathering process, due to its asynchrony.
 Unlike in our gathering algorithm for an odd number of robots, where only one robot moves until a multiplicity is created, in the case of the above symmetric configuration of an even number of robots, some robots would have to move together.
 This creates many possible outcomes of Look operations for other robots, in view of various possible behaviors of the adversary, which can interleave their actions.
-We note here that for an even number of robots there are cases where gathering is feasible even when robots cannot initially elect a node occupied by a robot (they will be included in the full version of the paper).
+We note here that for an even number of robots there are cases where gathering is feasible even when robots cannot initially elect a node occupied by a robot.